wikimedia/mediawiki-extensions-CodeMirror/README.md

 * `npm run build` to rebundle the CodeMirror library.
 If changes are made to the `@codemirror` or `@lezer` dependencies in [package.json](package.json), this command *must* be run before sending the patch or CI will fail.
+* `npm run build:stylelint` to rebundle the Stylelint library.
+If changes are made to the `@bhsd/stylelint-browserify` dependency in [package.json](package.json) or the [CSS worker](resources/workers/css/worker.js), this command *must* be run before sending the patch.
 * Older QUnit tests are in `resources/mode/mediawiki/tests/qunit/`.
 These have been replaced and will be removed after the CodeMirror 6 upgrade is complete.